SasCezar/E-Grid/README.md

 ### What E-Grid brings to the table?
-E-Grid is a solution that will allow a quick, and coordinated effort to handle the production of necessary medical products in case of new emergencies.
+E-Grid is a solution that will allow a quick, and coordinated effort to handle the production of necessary medical (and other important) products in case of new emergencies.
+Moreover, the system will allow for companies to find new suppliers after the emergency.
+During emergencies, PAs can require a higher priority on special goods like medical supplies.
+The system will allow different level of authorities, from local, to national and european level.
+This hierarchy will allow to avoid competition from same level authorities.
+Companies that are able to re-design their production will be able to increase the supply of the good required to fight the emergency.
+Which will allow them to maintain an income.
+After the emergency, companies could find new suppliers (and clients) in case their old ones are not on the market anymore, or if their production drastically reduced.

 ### E-Grid impact on the crisis?
 Our proposal will allow to better handle future crisis by reducing the time required from the front line to the production facilities.